s5y-ux/SurpriseEggs/README.md

 ---

 **Surprise Eggs** - Unleash the element of surprise in your Minecraft adventures!
-Enjoy the plugin, and may your eggs always bring exciting and unexpected moments to your gameplay..
+Enjoy the plugin, and may your eggs always bring exciting and unexpected moments to your gameplay.